 Verlag: Princeton University Press, New Jersey, 2006

 Paperback.
 Zustand: new.
 Paperback.
 While we hear much about the "culture of poverty" that keeps poor black men poor, we know little about how such men understand their social position and relationship to the American dream.
-Moving beyond stereotypes, this book examines how twenty-six poverty-stricken African American men from Chicago view their prospects for getting ahead.
+Moving beyond stereotypes, this book examines how twenty-six poverty-stricken African American men from C…hicago view their prospects for getting ahead.
 It documents their definitions of good jobs and the good life--and their beliefs about whether and how these can be attained.
 In its pages, we meet men who think seriously about work, family, and community and whose differing experiences shape their views of their social world.
 Based on intensive interviews, the book reveals how these men have experienced varying degrees of exposure to more-privileged Americans--differences that ground their understandings of how racism and socioeconomic inequality determine their life chances.
 The poorest and most socially isolated are, perhaps surprisingly, most likely to believe that individuals can improve their own lot.By contrast, men who regularly leave their neighborhood tend to have a wider range of opportunities but also have met with more racism, hostility, and institutional obstacles--making them less likely to believe in the American Dream.Demonstrating how these men interpret their social world, this book seeks to de-pathologize them without ignoring their experiences with chronic unemployment, prison, and substance abuse.
 It shows how the men draw upon such experiences as they make meaning of the complex circumstances in which they strive to succeed.
 Examines how twenty-six poverty-stricken African American men from Chicago view their prospects for getting ahead.
 This book documents their definitions of good jobs and the good life - and their beliefs about whether and how these can be attained.
 It reveals how these men have experienced varying degrees of exposure to more-privileged Americans.
-Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
+This item is printed on demand.
+Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.

 Sprache: Englisch